edcarlos-92/jarDevRunner/README.md

    Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser
    ```

+4. The main application logic and entry point is located in `src/main/java/com/devrunner/app/DevRunner.java`

 ## Customizing

 You can modify `project_paths.json` directly or use the GUI to change project paths.
 Default paths are: